Ryan O'Donnell (computer scientist)

 Ryan O'Donnell is a Canadian theoretical computer scientist and a professor at Carnegie Mellon University.
 He is known for his work on the analysis of Boolean functions and for authoring the textbook on this subject.
 He is also known for his work on computational learning theory, hardness of approximation, property testing, quantum computation and quantum information.

 O'Donnell attended the Gifted Program at O'Neill Collegiate and Vocational Institute in Oshawa, Ontario and then went on to complete his B.Sc. in Mathematics and Computer Science at the University of Toronto.
 He then completed his Ph.D. at the Massachusetts Institute of Technology (MIT) in 2003, advised by Madhu Sudan.
+O'Donnell has an Erdős number of 2.

 Research

 O'Donnell proved that the Goemans–Williamson approximation algorithm for MAX-CUT is optimal, assuming the unique games conjecture.
 The proof follows from two papers, one in 2004 with Subhash Khot, Guy Kindler, and Elchanan Mossel which reduced this statement to proving the Majority Is Stablest conjecture in analysis of Boolean functions, and one in 2005 with Elchanan Mossel and Krzysztof Oleszkiewicz which proves this conjecture.
 He later wrote an influential textbook on the analysis of Boolean functions.

 O'Donnell's other notable contributions include participation in the first Polymath project, Polymath1, for developing a combinatorial proof to the density Hales–Jewett theorem, improved algorithms for problems in computational learning theory, and improved algorithms for the tomography of quantum states.